nurpax/zigrograd/README.md

 # Zigrograd -- scalar-valued autograd written in Zig

 A small auto-diffing neural network example written in Zig.
 Heavily inspired by [micrograd](https://github.com/karpathy/micrograd).
+The original scalar-valued version can be found under the [scalar](https://github.com/nurpax/zigrograd/tree/scalar) tag.
+The version in `main` is vector-valued using a mini-numpy implemented in [src/ndarray.zig](src/ndarray.zig)

 It's a toy, written just for learning purposes!
-It's pretty fast for what it is (==CPU-only scalar-valued autograd engine) but no match for real tensor-based frameworks.
+It's pretty fast for what it is but no match for real tensor-based frameworks.

 ## Example